 The fortunes of the media industry are linked to the growth of the economy.
-India is set to grow at a rate of at least 6-7% in long term.
+India is set to grow at a rate of at least 6-7% over the long term.
 Rising incomes in the hands of people encourage them to spend more on discretionary items like media and entertainment.
 However, the trend is shifting more towards the online medium.

 The demographic profile of India also favours higher spend on entertainment, with the consuming class forming a sizeable chunk of the country's total households.
 Thus, this could lead to the emergence of a huge consumer base for the various products and services (including entertainment).

 New distribution technologies like DTH, Conditional Access System (CAS) and IPTV, hold the future of the media industry as increasing digitization will radically alter the ways in which consumers receive channels.
 The mandatory digitization all over India will bring in more subscription revenues for the broadcasters as opposed to under reporting of numbers by cable operators at present.
 Also, continued growth of regional media and growing strength of the filmed entertainment sector will also boost growth of the media industry.